zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 ```

 {% hint style="info" %}
 Once you set configuration on a pipeline, they will be applied to all steps with some exceptions.
-See the [later section on precedence for more details](configure-steps-pipelines.md#hierarchy-and-precedence).
+See the [section on precedence for more details](configure-steps-pipelines.md#hierarchy-and-precedence).
 {% endhint %}

 ### Method 2: On the step/pipeline instance